Home > HVAC > Humid Air Conditioning: Why It Struggles & What to Do

 If you’ve tried everything and your home still feels like a swamp, it might be time to look at your equipment itself.
 While regular maintenance goes a long way, an older or improperly sized system will always struggle against Winston-Salem’s thick, humid air.
 The right HVAC upgrade can make a world of difference, transforming your home into a cool, dry sanctuary.
 These modern solutions are designed specifically to tackle moisture, giving you more comfort and control.

-Consider a Variable-Speed Air Conditioner
+The Benefits of a Variable-Speed Air Conditioner

 A standard air conditioner operates on a simple on-or-off basis, which isn’t always effective for removing humidity.
 A variable-speed air conditioner is much smarter.
 It adjusts its cooling output based on your home’s needs, often running at a lower, steadier speed for longer periods.
 This extended runtime is the secret to better dehumidification, as it gives the system more time to pull moisture from the air.
 During our sticky summers, this feature provides more consistent cooling and far better humidity control, making your home feel more comfortable without a drastic temperature drop.
 Exploring new residential HVAC systems with this technology can be a game-changer.